-Development of Mundra Power Plant
+Development of Mundra power plant

-Phases III and IV consist of two and three units of 660MW each, numbered as units 5, 6, 7, 8 and 9.
-Units 5 and 6 were commissioned in December 2010 and June 2011, respectively.
-Unit 5 has the world’s first supercritical technology to be certified by the UN Framework Convention on Climate Change for carbon credits.
+Phase II included two 330MW units – Unit 3 and Unit 4, which were commissioned in 2010.
+Phases III and IV made up of two and three units of 660MW each, numbered as units 5, 6, 7, 8 and 9.
+Units 5 and 6 were commissioned in December 2010 and June 2011 respectively.
+Unit 5 has the world’s first supercritical technology certified by the UN Framework Convention on Climate Change for carbon credits.

-A coal jetty will be set up 5km from the project site to transport coal from Mundra Port to the plant.
+Phase IV imports 6.4 mtpa of F-grade coal from Mahanadi Coalfields in Orissa, India.
+A coal jetty was set up 5km from the project site to transport coal from Mundra Port to the plant.

-The engineering, procurement and construction (EPC) contract for phase I was awarded to Sichuan Machinery and Equipment Import and Export.
-Kowa Company won the EPC contract for phase II.
+The engineering, procurement and construction (EPC) contract for Phase I was awarded to Sichuan Machinery and Equipment Import and Export.
+Kowa Company won the EPC contract for Phase II.

 The boilers for both phases were supplied by Babcock & Wilcox, and the generators were provided by Beijing Beizhong.

 The electrical piping for both phases was carried out by Universal Erectors for Sichuan Fortune Project Management of China.
-The scope of work involved receiving the material, shifting, loading and unloading of material, site storage, material handling at the project site, fabrication and erection.
+The work involved receiving the material, shifting, loading and unloading of material, site storage, material handling at the project site, fabrication and erection.